jtkovacs/jtkovacs.github.io/REFS/project-management.md

 ### Stakeholder analysis & RACI plans

-The general aim is to identify stakeholders; analyze their interests and expectations; categorize interests and expectations based on importance; and develop an action plan that delimits roles for different stakeholders.
+The general aim is to identify stakeholders; analyze their interests and expectations; categorize interests and expectations based on importance and level of stakeholder influence; and develop an action plan that delimits roles for different stakeholders.

-Different authors present different stakeholder typologies; per Rabinowitz (n.d.):
+Different authors present different stakeholder typologies.
+Per Leffingwell (2010):

+- **Users** are stakeholders
+- **System stakeholders** are those who:
+    - Will use the system
+    - Will work with those who use the system
+    - Will be impacted by the deployment and operation of a system
+- **Project stakeholders** are those who:
+    - Have a vested interest in the project's budget and schedule
+    - Will be involved in marketing, selling, installing, or maintaining the system

+Per Rabinowitz (n.d.):

 - **Primary** stakeholders use a system directly
 - **Secondary** stakeholders have only indirect contact